Dead Connection in Oracle

 Immediate solution or Workaround

-or server/server connection has terminated unexpectedly, and flags the dead session
+server/server connection has terminated unexpectedly, and flags the dead

 so PMON can release the resources associated with it.